 The Umicore agreement requires the Company to pay annual license fees of \$50.
-The Company incurred license fees of \$50 during each of the years ended December 31, 2020 and 2019.
-The Company did not make any milestone payments during the years ended December 31, 2020 or 2019.
-During the year ended December 31, 2020, no milestones were achieved and no liabilities for additional milestone payments were recorded in the Company's financial statements.
+The Company incurred license fees of \$50 during each of the years ended December 31, 2021 and 2020.
+The Company did not make any milestone payments during the years ended December 31, 2021 and 2020.
+During the year ended December 31, 2021, no milestones were achieved and no liabilities for additional milestone payments were recorded in the Company's financial statements.